ravimalde/ufc_fight_predictor/README.md

   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/feature_importance.png" width=850 align=middle>
 </p>

-**The model achieved an accuracy of 0.64 on the test dataset**.
-The nature of combat sports, particularly MMA, is that they are very unpredictable and upsets are frequent (in fact this is in part why I believe the sport is gaining huge popularity); so although this acuracy isn't impressive on paper, I'm happy with the outcome and confident that the performance could be improved upon in the future as more data becomes available.
+**The model achieved an accuracy of 0.63 on the test dataset**.
+The nature of combat sports, particularly MMA, is that they are very unpredictable sports and upsets are frequent (in fact this is in part why I believe the sport is gaining huge popularity); so although this acuracy isn't impressive on paper, I'm happy with the outcome and confident that the performance could be improved upon in the future as more data becomes available.

 <a name="developing_application"></a>
 ### Developing Application